linnarsson-lab/ceftools/README.md

-cef select			- select rows that match given criteria cef aggregate		- calculate aggregate statistics for every row cef groupby			- group rows that share a row attribute, and aggregate values cef view			- interactively navigate the matrix
+cef select			- select rows that match given criteria cef aggregate		- calculate aggregate statistics for every row cef groupby			- group rows that share a row attribute, and aggregate values cef validate		- verify that the input file conforms to the CEB or CEF standard cef view			- interactively navigate the matrix
 ```